Xon/XenForo-ReportImprovements/README.md

 A Collection of improvements to XF's reporting system.

-- Only view Alerts/Reports for forums the moderator can see.
+- Only view Alerts/Reports for forums the moderator can see (configurable).
 - Adds Spam Cleaner links in AdminCP (under actions) and to the Moderation Queue front-end
 - Sents an Alert to moderators who have commented/reported on a report.
 -- Report Alerts link to the actual comments for longer reports